Importing your data into BookWyrm from GoodReads, LibraryThing, StoryGraph, OpenLibrary or Calibre

 3. Select Data > Import

-4. From Data source, choose the service you’re importing data from (GoodReads, LibraryThing etc.)
+4. From Data source, choose the service you’re importing data from (Goodreads, LibraryThing etc.)

 5. Click Browse and select the CSV file you exported in step 1